Emigration from the United States: 19th century

 Thanks to the increase of whalers and clipper ships, Americans began to travel all over the world for business reasons.

 The early 19th century also saw the beginning of overseas religious missionary activity, such as with Adoniram Judson in Burma.

 During the War of 1812, some African American slaves joined the Corps of Colonial Marines to fight against the United States.
-Their reward was guaranteed emancipation (as per the Mutiny Act of 1807) and new land set aside for them in southern Trinidad.
+Their reward was guaranteed emancipation (as per the Mutiny Act 1807) and new land set aside for them in southern Trinidad.
 They and their descendants later became known as the Merikins.

 The middle of the 19th century saw the immigration of many New Englanders to Hawaii, as missionaries for the Congregational Church, and as traders and whalers.
 The American population eventually overthrew the government of Hawaii, leading to its annexation by the United States.

 During this time the American Colonization Society established a colony in the Pepper Coast for freedmen known as Liberia.
 The ACS's main goals were to Christianize indigenous Africans, end the illegal slave trade, and resettle African Americans out of the United States.
 Their descendants became the Americo-Liberians, who dominated the country for most of its history.

-During the early 19th century, particularly between 1824-1826, thousands of free blacks emigrated from the United States to Haiti to escape antebellum segregation and racist policy.
+During the early 19th century, particularly between 1824 and 1826, thousands of free blacks emigrated from the United States to Haiti to escape antebellum segregation and racist policy.
 They primarily settled in Samana Province, where their descendants still live today as the Samana Americans.
 They speak their own variety of English called Samana English.